With as little stress and strain as possible

 For starters, get yourself a large ice chest, one that will hold everything that cannot stand out for an hour or so, without harm.
 Put all of the cold goods in first, then put in the stuff from the freezer.

 I know, the temptation is to put the frozen stuff at the bottom of the chest, but there is a reason to do it this way.
 Just wait for it and it will explain itself.
 Then toss on top any ice you have in there and close the lid.
 Now what this does is A: keeps the frozen food from thawing out and B: keeps all the cold food, at a decent temperature, as cold air, drops.
 Not to mention, you now have all the food, in one place.
 Not all over the kitchen, which is more typically what happens and you get in a major rush on account of it, before everything warms up or thaws out.
-So by doing this, what you have given yourself, is more time.
+By doing this, what you have given yourself, is more time.

 Fully open both doors, pull up a chair near by and sit down for most of this, as there is no reason to stand there and bend over to reach things.
 Start at the top and work your way down.
 As otherwise, all you are doing is messing up areas you have already washed if you work from the bottom up, as what you wind up doing, is washing them over and over.